The Polish Colony in Harbin, Manchuria

 Relations between Poles and Chinese in Harbin

 The Rodziewicz family was extremely well-liked by the hard-working locals.
 When Natalia Rodziewicz died, the Chinese workers willingly took time off work to attend Natalia’s funeral.
 Among them were many friends of Antoni Rodziewicz.
-He knew nine different dialects of Chinese so he could communicate effectively.
+He knew nine different dialects of Chinese, allowing him to communicate effectively.
 He also understood how to treat his employees.
 Following his work as an engineer on the Transbaikal Railway, he was appointed Chief Engineer of the locomotive maintenance shed.

 At one time, Antoni was giving a tour to some visiting inspectors.
 A teenage employee was using a hammer improperly.
 Angrily, one of the inspectors ran up and hit him across the face.
 Then he took off his glove and threw it mockingly at his feet.
 Simply removing his own glove, Antoni Rodziewicz then demonstrated the proper hammer technique to the young worker using just his bare hand.
 He did this with measured calmness.
 The incident caused him lots of problems, including the possibility of losing his job.
 The Chinese workers witnessed the event.
 From that point on, they would obey him, stand by him, and express their thanks and enthusiasm.